jasontaylor0891/CSC540_project/README.md

 Password for the gym user is in the project report.

 This will provide command line access to the MYSQL database.

+Access the web application use the url: http://localhost:5000/